 Note that individual tax situations vary, and it’s advisable to consult with a tax professional for guidance specific to your circumstances.

-Who Should Consider Poor Man’s Covered Call Strategy
+Who Should Consider This Strategy

-The poor man’s covered call is best suited for:
+It is best suited for:

 - Intermediate to advanced options traders